felixscheinost/crafting-interpreters/README.md

 This follows the book's implementation of the Lox language in Java, but in Kotlin.

-To execute the interpreter use `gradle :klox:installDist && klox/build/install/klox/bin/klox`.

 ### JVM target

 The JVM target is a tree-walking interpreter, like in the book.

+#### Executing

+To execute the JVM interpreter use `gradle :klox:installDist && klox/build/install/klox/bin/klox`.

 #### Testing